-3.1 Nomination & Remuneration Committee
+3.1 People & Remuneration Committee

-The Nomination & Remuneration Committee Charter (available on the Nine website) sets out the terms of reference for the Nomination & Remuneration Committee.
+The People & Remuneration Committee Charter sets out the terms of reference for the People & Remuneration Committee.
 The Committee's key responsibilities and functions are to assist the Board in discharging its responsibilities in connection with:

 - i.
-Remuneration policies (including approving remuneration arrangements for the Chief Executive Officer, directors and senior management);

-- ii.
-Short- and long-term incentive plans;

-- iii.
-Board composition and performance;

-- iv.
-Succession plans for the board; and

-- v.
-Succession and development plans for the Chief Executive Officer and senior management
+Remuneration policies (including approving remuneration arrangements for the Chief Executive Officer, directors and senior management); - ii.
+Short- and long-term incentive plans; and - iii.
+Succession and development plans for the Chief Executive Officer and senior management.

-At all times during the Reporting Period, the Nomination & Remuneration Committee comprised a majority of independent directors and was chaired by Holly Kramer, who is an independent director.
+At all times during the Reporting Period, the People & Remuneration Committee comprised a majority of independent directors and was chaired by an independent director.